jmccormick2001/my-custom-test/README.md

 ---
-description: A scorecard custom test, only an example
+description: A scorecard static test, only an example
 ---

-# my-custom-test
+# my-static-test

 ## Getting Started